pythonforfacebook/django-facebook/README.md

 To use the backend, add this to your AUTHENTICATION_BACKENDS:
     'django_facebook.auth.FacebookBackend'

+To automatically populate your User and Profile models with facebook data, use:
+    'django_facebook.auth.FacebookProfileBackend'

 Don't forget to include the default backend if you want to use standard logins for users as well: